10 Easy Ways to Stick to a Bedtime Routine

 3. Avoid stimulants, heavy meals and going to bed hungry

 Have you ever found yourself waking up in the middle of the night, so thirsty you can barely even swallow your own saliva?
 Blame it on that late-night KFC or salty popcorn indulgence!
 And it was soooo good at the time.
-Either way, you’re left chugging down a couple of glasses of water in record time, only to spend the rest of the night making frequent pissing trips to the bathroom.
+Either way, you’re left chugging down water in record time, only to spend the rest of the night making frequent pissing trips to the bathroom.
 Sound familiar?
-There goes the chance of a good night’s sleep!
+There goes the chance of a good night’s sleep.
 The same goes for heavy meals and spicy food.

-If you’re like me, as you get older you can only have stimulants like caffeine anytime before 3pm, otherwise, say goodbye to that good night’s sleep.
-If that doesn’t work you may have to try stopping caffeine by noon.
-So, DEFINATELY stay clear of coffee before bedtime!
+If you’re like me, as you get older, you can only have stimulants like caffeine anytime before 3pm—otherwise, say goodbye to that good night’s sleep.
+If that doesn’t work, you may have to try stopping caffeine by noon.
+So, DEFINITELY stay clear of coffee before bedtime!

-Gradually decrease your coffee or caffeine beverages that you would normally consume in a day.
-Opt for decaf or caffeine-free alternatives especially in the afternoons.
+Gradually decrease your coffee or caffeine beverages throughout the day.
+Opt for decaf or caffeine-free alternatives, especially in the afternoons.

 Stay hydrated with water, because it will help keep you energized and alert without relying on caffeine.
-Dehydration causes fatigue, so by staying well hydrated you can prevent that afternoon slump.
+Dehydration causes fatigue, so staying well-hydrated can prevent that afternoon slump.

-Alcohol can affect some people’s sleep patterns as well, so you’re better off to steer clear of both the caffeine and alcohol.
+Alcohol can also affect sleep patterns, so you’re better off steering clear of both caffeine and alcohol before bed.

-All these things can mess with your ability to fall asleep and stay asleep.
+All of these things can seriously mess with your ability to fall and stay asleep.

 So, are bedtime snacks bad?
 Not at all.
 If you’re feeling hungry before bed, grab a light snack instead of a full-on feast.
-Warm milk before bedtime helps some people, while according to Medical News Today hot lemon water may help with relaxation and sleep for others.
+Warm milk helps some people, while according to Medical News Today, hot lemon water may help with relaxation and sleep for others.
 But try to avoid chowing down on a large meal right before bed.

 4. Track your caffeine intake

-Sometimes we don’t realize how much caffeine we’re consuming.
-It’s a good idea to check the labels on our drinks and food to be more aware.
+Sometimes we don’t even realize how much caffeine we’re actually consuming.
+It’s a good idea to check the labels on drinks and food to become more aware.

-Another way to stay on track with your caffeine intake is to have a buddy system at work.
-Having a buddy system in place can help you drink less coffee by providing accountability and support.
-Your buddy can help remind you of your goal to reduce your coffee intake and provide encouragement and motivation when you are tempted to reach for another cup.
+Another way to stay on track with your caffeine intake?
+A buddy system at work.
+Having someone to hold you accountable can seriously help you drink less coffee.
+Your buddy can remind you of your goal to reduce caffeine and offer encouragement and motivation when you’re tempted to reach for another cup.

-Additionally, having a buddy to share the journey with can make the process more enjoyable and help you stay committed to your goal.
-You can also work together to find alternative beverages or activities to replace coffee and keep each other on track.
+Additionally, having someone to share the journey with can make the process more enjoyable and help you stay committed.
+You can even work together to find alternative beverages or activities to replace your coffee habit—and keep each other on track.

 5. Turn off your screens 1 hour before bedtime

-Using phones, laptops, or tablets right before bed can mess with your body’s ability to produce melatonin, a hormone that helps you sleep.
+Using phones, laptops, or tablets right before bed can mess with your body’s ability to produce melatonin, the hormone that helps you fall asleep.

-Ever since I started this blog, I have been getting less and less sleep each night.
+Ever since I started this blog, I’ve been getting less and less sleep each night.
 I find myself going to bed around 1:00 am, which is completely out of character for me.
-I am usually the type who is in their pajamas by 7:00 pm, snuggled up on the couch and ready to relax.
+I’m usually the type who’s in pajamas by 7:00 pm, snuggled up on the couch and ready to relax.

-So I’m trying to turn off my screens at least an hour before bedtime to help my brain unwind and prepare for some much-needed shut-eye.
-Hopefully my body will thank me, and I’ll be back to my early pajama-wearing ways in no time!
+So now I’m trying to turn off my screens at least an hour before bedtime to help my brain unwind and prep for some much-needed shut-eye.
+Hopefully my body will thank me—and I’ll be back to my early pajama-wearing ways in no time!

 6. Create a comfortable or even luxurious sleep environment